waded/garden-temps/README.md

 ## Expectations, and tips to get you there

 - You've learned to enable one-wire on the Pi.
 You've wired up 1 or more DS18B20s to the configured pin, and no other one-wire devices (Tips: google `dtoverlay=w1-gpio`, and the default data pin's GPIO 4. <https://pinout.xyz> is helpful as a reminder where GPIO 4 is, 3v3 Power and Ground.
 You may want a 4.7K resistor between data and power, unless you've enabled built-in pull-up, which I've never tried since I have the resistors.)
-- You've learned to run & manage containers on your Pi (Tip: you can go deep on this, but Balena Cloud makes this, and everything else about operating containers on headless single-board computers super easy - click-flash-click-deploy easy, [like this.](https://dashboard.balena-cloud.com/deploy) Don't forget about enabling w1-gpio module if needed with the balenaOS version used.)
+- You've learned to run & manage containers on your Pi (Tip: you can go deep on this, but Balena Cloud makes this, and everything else about operating containers on headless single-board computers super easy - click-flash-click-deploy easy, [like this.](https://dashboard.balena-cloud.com/deploy) If you use Balena Cloud/OS, don't forget about enabling w1-gpio, under *Device Configuration* *Define DT overlays* at Cloud)
 - You've learned to identify each sensor's ID (Tip: `ls /sys/bus/w1/devices/`)

 ## Configuration